 By 1973, the restaurant had become Café L’Ananas.

-In July of 1974, The Cape Verde Trust applied for (and subsequently received) permission to construct a one-story addition for use by the restaurant.
+In July of 1974, The Cape Verde Trust applied for (and subsequently received) permission to construct a one-story addition on the west side of the building, between 36 Gloucester and 281 Newbury, for use by the restaurant.

 Café L’Ananas remained at 36 Gloucester until about 1982.